Origins of the Sri Lankan civil war: Lead up to armed struggle

-Another point of conflict between the communities was state sponsored colonization schemes that had the effect of changing the demographic balance in the Eastern province in favor of majority Sinhalese that the Tamil nationalists considered to be their traditional homeland.
+Another point of conflict between the communities was state sponsored colonization schemes that changed the demographic balance in the Eastern province in favor of majority Sinhalese that the Tamil nationalists considered to be their traditional homeland.
 It has been perhaps the most immediate cause of inter-communal violence.

-In the 1970s importing Tamil-language films, books, magazines, journals, etc. from the cultural hub of Tamil Nadu, India was banned.
+In the 1970s, importing Tamil-language films, books, magazines, journals, etc. from the cultural hub of Tamil Nadu, India was banned.
 Sri Lanka also banned local groups affiliated with groups such as the Dravida Munnetra Kazhagam (DMK) and the Tamil Youth League.
 Foreign exchange for the long established practice of Tamil students going to India for university education was stopped.
 Equally, examinations for external degrees from the University of London were abolished.
 This had the effect of culturally cutting off the links between Tamil Sri Lankans and Tamils from India.
 The then government insisted that these measures were part of a general program of economic self-sufficiency as part of its socialist agenda and not targeted against the Tamil minority.

 The policy of standardization was a policy implemented by the Sri Lankan government in 1971 to curtail the number of Tamil students selected for certain faculties in the universities.

 In 1973, the Federal Party decided to demand for a separate state.
 To further their nationalistic cause they merged with the other Tamil political parties to become the Tamil United Liberation Front (TULF) in 1975.
 On 1976, after the first National convention of the Tamil United Liberation Front, the Ceylon Tamils moved towards a morphed nationalism which meant that they were now unwilling to live within a confined single island entity.
-Chelvanayakam and the Federal Party had always campaigned for a unitary country and thought that partitioning of the country would be “suicidal” up until 1973.
-However policies by the various governments that was considered to be discriminatory by Tamil leadership modified the stand to Tamil Nationalism.
+Chelvanayakam and the Federal Party had always campaigned for a united country and thought that partitioning of the country would be “suicidal” up until 1973.
+However policies by the various governments that was considered to be discriminatory by Tamil leadership modified the stand to Tamil independence.